hakoerber/git-repo-manager/docs/src/overview.md

 # Overview

 Welcome!
-This is the documentation for [Git Repo Manager](https://github.com/hakoerber/git-repo-manager/) (GRM for short), a tool that helps you manage git repositories.
+This is the documentation for [Git Repo Manager](https://github.com/hakoerber/git-repo-manager/) (GRM for short), a tool that helps you manage git repositories in a declarative way.

 GRM helps you manage git repositories in a declarative way.
 Configure your repositories in a TOML or YAML file, GRM does the rest.
 Take a look at [the